Circular Quasiconformal Deturbulence: Geometry-Based Restoration from Multiple Turbulent Frames: Experiments

 \subsection{Implementation Details}

-We begin by detailing the experimental settings, such as the network settings, and data sources used in this work. and the computational environment.
+We begin by detailing the experimental settings, such as the network settings and data sources used in this work. and the computational environment.

-\textbf{Networks Detail} The architecture of the deformation estimator is a U-net-shaped CNN displayed in Fig.~\ref{fig:deformestimator}.
+\textbf{Architecture Detail} The architecture of the deformation estimator is a U-net-shaped CNN displayed in Figure~\ref{fig:deformestimator}.
 The blur remover is structured as a sequential stack of 1×1 convolutional layers with two hidden layers.
 The architecture begins with an initial 1×1 convolutional layer that maps the input TF features to 256 channels, followed by a ReLU activation and batch normalization, while the network ends with sigmoid non-linearity for the restored image.
-Two networks are optimized alternatively with Adam optimizer for $\mathcal{N}_{BR}$ and RMSprop optimizer for $\mathcal{N}_{DE}$, and each is trained for 50 epochs every 100 epochs.
+Two networks are optimized alternatively every 100 epochs with the $\mathcal{N}_{BR}$ trained for 50 epochs using the Adam optimizer and the $\mathcal{N}_{DE}$ trained for another 50 epochs using the RMSprop optimizer. {The inverse mapping is computed using the function \texttt{invert\_flow}~\cite{ravasio_oflib}, which supports gradient propagation through the circular pipeline.}